locustio/locust/docs/running-in-debugger.rst

 Running Locust in a debugger is extremely useful when developing your tests.
 Among other things, you can examine a particular response or check some User instance variable.

-But debuggers sometimes have issues with complex gevent-applications like Locust, and there is a lot going on in the framework itself that you probably arent interested in.
+But debuggers sometimes have issues with complex gevent-applications like Locust, and there is a lot going on in the framework itself that you probably aren't interested in.
 To simplify this, Locust provides a method called :py:func:`run_single_user <locust.debug.run_single_user>`:

 Note that this is fairly new feature, and the api is subject to change.

 .. literalinclude:: ../examples/debugging.py
     :language: python

-It implicitly registeres an event handler for the :ref:`request <extending_locust>` event to print some stats about every request made:
+It implicitly registers an event handler for the :ref:`request <extending_locust>` event to print some stats about every request made:

 .. code-block:: console